 Rapid expansion of the mobile space has catapulted mobile application development into an advanced new stage of capabilities and challenges.
-Development leaders are increasingly faced with having to make decisions in largely uncharted territory, from choosing an effective mobile application development strategy, to deciding how SOA services can best be resized to fit the confines of small devices.
-In all cases, the various constraints of mobile devices have to be met with an eye kept closely on speed, reliability and user expectations.
+Development leaders are increasingly faced with having to make decisions in largely uncharted territory, from choosing an effective mobile application development strategy,

 As newer, more intelligent mobile devices burst onto the scene, enterprise development teams will need to prepare their applications to run on a slew of advanced devices that operate differently than the typical desktop or laptop PC.